← Projects

 Brain activity recordings

-Brain activity recordings from patients.
-Each line shows electrical signals from different parts of the brain.
+Raw brain activity recorded from patients is messy and noisy.
+Each line is electrical signals from a different part of the brain.

 Brain activity patterns